Instrument approach: Circle-to-land maneuver

 Circle-to-land is a maneuver initiated by the pilot to align the aircraft with a runway for landing when a straight-in landing from an instrument approach is not possible or is not desirable, and only after ATC authorization has been obtained and the pilot has established and maintains required visual reference to the airport.
 A circle-to-land maneuver is an alternative to a straight-in landing.
 It is a maneuver used when a runway is not aligned within 30 degrees of the final approach course of the instrument approach procedure or the final approach requires 400 feet (or more) of descent per nautical mile, and therefore requires some visual maneuvering of the aircraft in the vicinity of the airport after the instrument portion of the approach is completed to align the aircraft with the runway for landing.

 It is very common for a circle-to-land maneuver to be executed during a straight-in approach to a different runway, e.g., an ILS approach to one runway, followed by a low-altitude transition, ending in a landing on another (not necessarily parallel) runway.
 This way, approach procedures to one runway can be used to land on any runway at the airport, as the other runways might lack instrument procedures or their approaches cannot be used for other reasons (traffic considerations, navigation aids being out of service, etc.).

 Circling to land is considered more difficult and less safe than a straight-in landing, especially under instrument meteorological conditions because the aircraft is at a low altitude and must remain within a short distance from the airport in order to be assured of obstacle clearance (often within a couple of miles, even for faster aircraft).
 The pilot must maintain visual contact with the airport at all times; loss of visual contact requires execution of a missed approach procedure.
+If the ceiling allows, pilots are recommended to fly closer to the airport's pattern altitude for a safer operation.

 Pilots should be aware that there are significant differences in obstacle clearance criteria between procedures designed in accordance with ICAO PANS-OPS and US TERPS.
 This is especially true in respect of circling approaches where the assumed radius of turn and minimum obstacle clearance are markedly different.
+In the United States, the published circling minimums guarantees a minimum of 300 ft above any obstacles within the circling area, which is defined by a radius from runways based on the aircraft's approach category.